Get a free, no obligation personal loan quote with rates as low as 9.99%

 Investing in real estate is one of the best and most effective ways to build wealth over the long run.
 And in many cases, it can even be a source of regular income.

-While you can always purchase a home or condo and rent it out, you may be able to use space within your own home to rent out and help pay the mortgage
+While you can always purchase an investment property, a more affordable option may be to use the space within your own home to rent out and help pay the mortgage.

-The most convenient way to rent out part of your home while still maintaining some level of privacy is to rent out your basement suite.
+While you can easily rent out a room in your home, a more convenient way to rent out part of your home to maintain some level of privacy is to rent out your basement suite.
 But before you do, it’s important to understand the rules surrounding basement suites and your role as a landlord.

 What Is A Basement Suite?